Penetration Testers on the Front Lines of Cyber Security

 The term “ethical hacker” is often used to describe the work of pen testers, whose job involves infiltrating computer systems to detect and address vulnerabilities that non-ethical hackers could exploit to cause untold havoc.

-The job requires you to possess cutting-edge technical skills, communication skills and also confidence, because part the job is to outsmart some very savvy bad guys as the stakes grow higher every day.
-CybersecurityVentures.com estimates that the cost of cyber crime worldwide will skyrocket to $6 trillion a year by 2021, with hackers hitting high-profile organizations like Target, Facebook, Equifax and even government agencies like the NSA and the Department of Homeland Security.
+The job requires you to possess cutting-edge technical skills, communication skills and also confidence, because part of the job is to outsmart some very savvy bad guys as the stakes grow higher every day.
+According to Cobalt, cyber crime costs the global economy about $1 million globally.

 Penetration Testers Needed [The Cyber Security Skills Gap]

-This is also one of the key factors driving the high salaries paid to cyber security professionals.
-For example, the website CyberSeek.org, which works to “help close the cyber security skills gap (by providing) detailed, actionable data about supply and demand in the cyber security job market,” lists the average salary for Penetration and Vulnerability Testers at $102,000.
+This is also one of the key factors driving the high salaries paid to cybersecurity professionals.
+For example, CyberSeek, which works to “help close the cyber security skills gap (by providing) detailed, actionable data about supply and demand in the cyber security job market,” lists the average salary for Penetration and Vulnerability Testers at $102,000.

 But what does a penetration tester do?
 Of course, the primary objective of pen testing is to identify security weaknesses in both systems and policies.
-To excel in this role, you will need a wide range of skills:
+To excel in this role, you will need a wide range of skills, which include:

 - Coding skill required to infiltrate any system